Frequently asked questions

 Extruder Motor 3 and 4 ON

-The Scara can be connected to in multiple ways.
-It can connect to a wifi network, or generate its own becoming its own router.
-When programming the scara to connect to an existing network (or to generate its own), the exact name and password of the wifi network it is connecting to (or generating) must be entered as a command, this is a one time event.
+The Scara and version 9 printers can be connected to in multiple ways.
+It can connect to a WiFi network, or generate its own becoming its own router.
+When programming the WiFi to connect to an existing network (or to generate its own), the exact name and password of the wifi network it is connecting to (or generating) must be entered as a command, this is a one time event.
 When it powers up it runs through all of the commands in config file located in the sys folder.
 One of these commands is to tell the machine to connect to a network (M552 S1) or to generate its own network (M552 S2), this must be changed to what suits your needs.

 Connecting to the board via USB: https://duet3d.dozuki.com/Guide/1.)+Getting+Connected+to+your+Duet/7